hyperledger/besu-docs/docs/private-networks/tutorials/kubernetes/quorum-explorer.md

 * [Helm3](https://helm.sh/docs/intro/install/)
 * [Existing network](charts.md)

-## Deploying the Quorum Explorer helm chart
+## Deploy the Quorum Explorer helm chart

 [Quorum-Explorer](https://github.com/ConsenSys/quorum-explorer) as a lightweight blockchain explorer.
 The Quorum Explorer is **not** recommended for use in production and is intended for